danmurphy1217/danmurphy.xyz/_posts/2025-11-12-trust-and-feedback.markdown

 **What's worked for me:** I've learned not to limit feedback to manager one-on-ones.
 Your peers, reports, cross-functional partners, family, and friends all see different aspects of how you show up.
 I make it a habit to end one-on-ones and personal check-ins at work by asking: "What's one thing I could be doing better?"
 "What should I start or stop doing?" or even "What do you need more of from me right now?"

 It's uncomfortable at first, but that discomfort is where growth happens.
-I've consistently been surprised by how much people appreciate being asked.
+I've consistently been surprised by how much people appreciate being asked these kinds of questions.
 A similar approach can be applied to personal relationships as well.

 I've found that both work and life become more fulfilling when you can feel yourself improving.
 Trust and feedback are how I've gotten there, and the same loop keeps strengthening the relationships I value most.